 The building height is only part of the guidelines, the fence surrounding a pool can’t be built any closer than 1.2 metres from the edge of the pool.
 The fence surrounding the pool can’t be closer than one metre of anything deemed climbable.
 Be wary of the proximity to trees or large rocks in your landscaping.

 In order to build the proper fence enclosure for your pool you must apply to the City of Toronto for a proper permit.
-Click here for more on this process.
+Owners who are considering building a fence must obtain an approved Zoning Certificate and a Pool Fence Enclosure Permit.

 WHAT MATERIALS CAN BE USED TO BUILD A BACKYARD FENCE?